hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 [Nvidia drivers](https://wiki.archlinux.org/title/NVIDIA) or the open source [Nouveau driver](https://wiki.archlinux.org/title/Nouveau).
-For the proprietary drivers, there are 3 varieties: the current closed source driver named 'nvidia' (or 'nvidia-dkms' to use with custom linux kernels) which is under active development; the legacy closed source drivers 'nvidia-3xxxx' for older cards which Nvidia no longer actively supports; and the 'nvidia-open' driver which is currently an alpha stage attempt to open source a part of their closed source
+For the proprietary drivers, there are 3 varieties: the current closed source driver named 'nvidia' (or 'nvidia-dkms') which is under active development; the legacy closed source drivers 'nvidia-3xxxx' for older cards which Nvidia no longer actively supports; and the 'nvidia-open' driver which is currently an alpha stage attempt to open source a part of their closed source